indeliblelabs/indelible.github.io/pages/introduction.md

 Currently the platform is token gated by [OnChainKevin (OCK)](https://opensea.io/collection/onchainkevin) meaning that to connect to the Indelible Labs tool, you must have one of these tokens in that specific wallet you will connect with.

+### Benefits of OCK Token

+- Access to Indelible Labs No-Code tool.
-Other benefits that [OCK](https://opensea.io/collection/onchainkevin) holders get is being automatically added to every allow list from every collection that comes out of indelible labs ***(must hold the token for 15 days in your minting wallet)***, specific roles in our amazing [Discord community](https://discord.gg/indelible).
+- Automatically added to every allow list from every collection that comes out of indelible labs ***(must hold the token for 15 days in your minting wallet)***
+- specific roles in our amazing [Discord community](https://discord.gg/indelible).

 ## Features